lelandg/pypboy/README.md

 pypboy
 ======

 Remember that one Python Pip-Boy 3000 project?
-Neither do we!<br>
+Neither do we!
+(But GitHub and BitBucket do!)<br>
+This fork will be updated with any GPIO changes, etc. So far I have only minor changes (to the config).
+However, if I hit bugs, I plan to fix them! 👍

 Python/Pygame interface, emulating that of the Pipboy-3000.<br> Uses OSM for map data and has been partially tailored to respond to physical switches over Raspberry Pi's GPIO<br>
-Work with Screen TFT 2.8" Capacitive of Adafruit<br>
+Works with Screen TFT 2.8" Capacitive of Adafruit.

+* You'll see my name here if I contribute anything significant. 😉

-* By Sabas of The Inventor's House Hackerspace modifications of GPS and Mapillary<br>
+* By Sabas of The Inventor's House Hackerspace modifications of GPS and Mapillary

-* By grieve work original<br>
+* By grieve work original
-*

 Contribuyendo a este programa se da la bienvenida con gusto.<br>